lfn-cnti/bestpractices/doc/cbpps/0001-cnf-best-practice-proposal-process.md

 ## **Testing Objectives**

-This CBPP will not be tested by the CNF Test Suite.
+This CBPP will not be tested by the CNTI Test Catalog.

 ## **Scoring**